Whaddadraft/WPK802_code/README.md

-# Example code for Whadda WPK802
+# Example code for the Whadda basic learning kit for Rapsberry Pi

 This repository contains the example code that complements the [Whadda WPK802 Basic Learning Kit for Raspberry Pi®](https://whadda.com/product/basic-learning-kit-for-raspberry-pi-vmp502/).